armandsalle/green-got-test/README.md

 - GET /api/greetings/[firstName]
   - Need a first name string as uid.
 It return a message `Hello FirstName`
 - POST /api/create-user
-  - Need a JSON body with a firstName and a lastNae properties.
+  - Need a JSON body with a `firstName` and a `lastName` properties.
 It return a JSON payload with the first name and the last name, fully uppercase